-The actions out that are used to send emails can be scheduled to be executed at some point in the future.
-The Schedule operation in these actions opens a dialog like the one shown in the following figure:
+The actions out that are used to send emails can be scheduled to execute at some point in the future.
+The Schedule operation in these actions opens a dialogue like the one shown in the following figure:

 The action (sending the emails with the personalised text) is executed at the selected time.
-This functionality requires the server to be configured to check the list of pending tasks and scheduling for execution.
+This functionality requires the server to be configured to check the list of pending tasks and execute them at the appropriate time (see Scheduling tasks)